AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 >abstract="Evaluation methods for segments include batch, streaming, and edge."

 >[!CONTEXTUALHELP]
->id="platform_segments_browse_addallsegmentstoschedule"
+>id="platform_segments_browse_addAllSegmentsToSchedule"
 >title="Add all segments to schedule"
->abstract="Enable to include all batch evaluation segments in the daily scheduled update at 11:30 AM EDT.
+>abstract="Enable to include all batch evaluation segments in the daily scheduled update at 3:30 PM UTC.
 Disable to remove all segments from the scheduled update."

 Select the **[!UICONTROL Browse]** tab to see a list of all the segment definitions for your IMS Organization.